Peer Review Process

 3. Conclusions A conclusion section is required.
 Conclusions should provide a synthesis of the main contributions of the paper, discuss the importance of the work, and/or suggest possible applications and extensions of the research.

-The WCSAJ uses Emerald Chicago Style Reference, Times New Roman 11, line spacing 6 (before and after)
+The WCSAJ uses Emerald Chicago Style Reference, Times New Roman 11, line spacing 6 (before and after).
+It is forbidden to list cited works in footnotes.

 For books: Surname, initials (year), title of book, publisher, place of publication.